11 Arrested in Alleged Email Scam and Money Laundering Scheme

 Call or Contact Our Office Now

-In Los Angeles, clients in need of the expertise of federal criminal defense attorney know that the Law Office of Bradley S. Sandler can provide options to help achieve their best chance at success.
+In Los Angeles, clients in need of a federal criminal defense attorney know that the Law Office of Bradley S. Sandler can provide options to help achieve their best chance at success.
 To learn more about your legal options following an accusation or arrest for federal white collar offenses, call the office or contact us today to schedule a free consultation of your case.